CellChat

 1 0.2736934 4

-Now that we have generated all three input files needed for createCellChat(), we can start the CellChat workflow.
+With all three input files needed for createCellChat() generated, we can start the CellChat workflow.
 We will additionally supply our metadata as well as the column which contains our cell type annotations (first_type).

 # Create cellchat object